 It’s hard to imagine a Britain without tea.
-Take any trip around this sovereign country (including our Ireland to Scotland cruise in May) and you will be inescapably awash with the stuff.
+Take any trip around this sovereign country (perhaps our Cornwall & the Isles of Scilly, Scotland by Sea, or Gardens of England & France trips?) and you will be inescapably awash with the stuff.
 The nation’s favourite drink is obsessively consumed in astonishing quantities - an average of 165 million cups a day (that’s enough to fill 20 Olympic size swimming pools) - and in all walks of life, from fancy china teapots in expensive tea-rooms, to hot water hastily sloshed onto tea bags to make a “builder’s brew” for someone on their tea break at work.

 It’s everywhere, and drunk by virtually everyone.
 So it’d be easy to think it has always been this way, going back thousands of years, as British as the rain.
 We Brits always drank tea, and we always will, because that’s who we are, and anyway, what else would we drink?